open-telemetry/opentelemetry-java-instrumentation/docs/contributing/running-tests.md

 USE_LINUX_CONTAINERS=1 ./gradlew :smoke-tests:test -PsmokeTestSuite=payara
 ```

-If you want to run a specific test from a specific suite:
+If you want to run a specific smoke test:

 ```
 ./gradlew :smoke-tests:test --tests '*SpringBootSmokeTest*'